Information Technology Business Insurance

 Workers’ comp protects your tech employees

-From IT consultants to software developers, employees in every IT profession can suffer work-related accidents.
+From IT consultants to software developers to PC builders, employees in every IT profession can suffer work-related accidents.
 Consequently, your tech business could be exposed to financial losses and litigation if you are held responsible.

 Workers’ compensation insurance provides coverage in three primary areas: